bruamado/ignite-to-do-list/README.md

 # Ignite: To Do List

-This is a simples To Do List Project for Ignite.
+This is a simple To Do List Project for Ignite.

 Take a look: https://bruamado.github.io/ignite-to-do-list/